 What is Epilepsy?

-Epilepsy affects the central nervous system, and it can cause alarming symptoms like seizures, periods of abnormal behavior, or loss of awareness.
-There are a variety of symptoms associated with epilepsy, and medication and surgery are often successful at treating the disease.
-Children who are diagnosed with epilepsy can outgrow the condition while others continue to battle the disease for the duration of their lives.
+Epilepsy affects the central nervous system, and it can cause symptoms like seizures, periods of abnormal behavior, or loss of awareness.
+There are a variety of symptoms associated with epilepsy, and both medication and surgery can be successful at treating the disease.
+Children who are diagnosed with epilepsy can outgrow the condition while others continue to live with the disease for the duration of their lives.
 People with epilepsy often suffer from seizures.
 Symptoms of seizures include:

 - Moments of confusion

 - Uncontrolled jerking and moving of arms and legs

 What are the Risk Factors of Epilepsy?

 Some factors may increase a person’s likelihood of developing epilepsy, but anyone can be diagnosed with this disease.

 A person who suffers from epilepsy typically also suffers from seizures, since they frequently have abnormal brain activity.
 Seizures can be categorized into three types, depending on where the abnormal brain activity begins.